magoanalytics/frisco-jekyll-template/_posts/2020-09-06-d4g-philipine-traffic.md

 ## Road accidents kill thousands of Filipinos every year.
 ![sea traffic deaths](/images/blog/d4g-ph-traff/chart1.png){: .center-block :}
 <figcaption><i><b>Figure 1.1</b> Road Traffic Deaths in SEA, 1990 - 2017</i></figcaption>
-Based from a dataset from a [Global Burden of Disease Study](https://www.who.int/docs/default-source/inaugural-who-partners-forum/who-interim-recommendation-on-obligatory-hand-hygiene-against-transmission-of-covid-19.pdf){:target="_blank_"}, the Philippines is among the top 5 countries with highest mortality rates with relation to road traffic accidents, with roughly 10 thousand deaths recorded in the year 2017.
+Based on a dataset from a [Global Burden of Disease Study](https://www.who.int/docs/default-source/inaugural-who-partners-forum/who-interim-recommendation-on-obligatory-hand-hygiene-against-transmission-of-covid-19.pdf){:target="_blank_"}, the Philippines is among the top 5 countries with highest mortality rates related to road traffic accidents.
+The country has roughly 10 thousand deaths recorded in  2017.

-Looking at red trend line that represents the Philippines in <b>Figure 1.1</b>, we can see that the mortality rate for road traffic accidents almost increases every year for the Philippines.
-Other countries like Indonesia, Thailand, and Myanmar, despite having high mortality rates, have their trendlines going down for each year, which is what we also want for the Philippines.
+As illustrated by the red in Figure 1.1, we can see that the mortality rate for road traffic accidents almost increases every year for the Philippines.
+Despite having high mortality rates, the mortality trends for countries like Indonesia, Thailand, and Myanmar are downward.
+This is what we hope to achieve for the Philippines.

 ## How much has each country invested?

-To give more context on what's happening, data from the [Private Participation in Infrastructure Database](https://data.worldbank.org/indicator/IE.PPI.TRAN.CD){:target="_blank_"} shows the total amount each country in SEA has invested in improving their respective transport infrastructure.
+To understand the context, we look into the investment per capita for each country.
+Data from the [Private Participation in Infrastructure Database](https://data.worldbank.org/indicator/IE.PPI.TRAN.CD){:target="_blank_"} shows the total amount each Southeast Asian country has invested towards the improvement of their respective transport infrastructure.

 ![sea budget](/images/blog/d4g-ph-traff/chart2.png){: .center-block :}
 <figcaption><i><b>Figure 2.1</b> Latest investment for public transport (per capita) in SEA</i></figcaption>

-Among the countries with available data in SEA on <b>Figure 2.1</b>, we can see that the Philippines is in 5th place with around $16,000 per capita invested.
+Among the countries with available data, Figure 2.1 shows that the Philippines is in 5th place with around $16,000 per capita invested.

 ![sea budget](/images/blog/d4g-ph-traff/chart3.PNG){: .center-block :}
 <figcaption><i><b>Figure 2.2</b> Road Traffic Deaths in SEA, 2017 (Sorted by Investment Rank)</i></figcaption>

-If we actually retain the order of countries in <b>Figure 2.1</b> and replace the values with the total amount of road traffic deaths, we can see in <b>Figure 2.2</b> that the countries that have invested the most in their transport infrastructure have the least amount of deaths in this list.
-The Philippines could actually do better by investing more money in transport, and even if we don't, we have countries like Myanmar that have invested far less than us but roughly has the same amount of casualties than us in 2017, so its just the matter of knowing where to focus our efforts.
+Upon comparing the transport investment amount per capita with the number of road traffic deaths, we can see in Figure 2.2 that the countries that have invested the most in their transport infrastructure have the least amount of deaths.
+However, the graph also shows one outlier country, Myanmar.
+They have invested the least in transport, yet their road traffic related mortalities are lower than expected.

-This is something that's relevant to discuss, especially because the [Philippine government promises to halve road crash fatalities by 2030](https://cnnphilippines.com/news/2020/2/24/Halve-road-crash-fatalities-Philippines-.html){:target="_blank_"}.
-In order to make sure that the additional investments allotted for road transport to be successful, lets dig deeper on the outstanding problems the Philippines have.
+This may be a relevant discussion point  considering the [Philippine government promises to halve road crash fatalities by 2030](https://cnnphilippines.com/news/2020/2/24/Halve-road-crash-fatalities-Philippines-.html){:target="_blank_"}.
+To ensure that the additional investments allotted for road transport  are pedestrian-friendly, we dig deeper into the current issues of the Philippines.

-## Our Pedestrians have the highest rate of deaths
+## Our pedestrians have the highest rate of deaths

 ![sea budget](/images/blog/d4g-ph-traff/chart4.PNG){: .center-block :}
 <figcaption><i><b>Figure 3.1</b> Road Traffic Deaths in the Philippines, 1990 - 2017</i></figcaption>

-<b>Figure 3.1</b> categorizes the deaths shown in <b>Figure 1.1</b> into pedestrian, cyclists, motorcyclists, and drivers & passengers.
-We can see that the orange trendlines for all of the categories except for the pedestrians are increasing.
-It might be easy to say to prioritize these more than the pedestrians, but if we actually look at the numbers more closely, the pedestrians have it the worse among all the categories starting from the beginning.
+Figure 3.1 categorizes the deaths shown earlier in Figure 1.1 by pedestrian, cyclists, motorcyclists, and drivers & passengers.
+The orange trend lines represent the road traffic deaths per category.
+We can see that the road traffic deaths for all categories, except for pedestrians, are increasing.
+This might be a direction to de-prioritize pedestrians and address other categories.
+However,  if we look at the numbers more closely, pedestrians have it the worst among all the categories since 1990.

 Around 3,000 pedestrians die every year in the Philippines and that number has been consistent.
 The other categories are on their way to catch up to the pedestrian numbers but it still remains that most of the casualties come from pedestrians, especially when summed out.